Quantum theory from questions: Background assumptions and postulates

 The systems are thus characterized by the number $N$.
 Principles \ref{lim} and \ref{unlim} are conceptually motivated by earlier proposals by Rovelli \cite{Rovelli:1995fv} and Brukner and Zeilinger \cite{zeilinger1999foundational,Brukner:ys,Brukner:1999qf,Brukner:2002kx,brukner2009information}.
 However, they do not suffice.
 We also require $O$ not to gain or lose information without asking questions.

-\begin{pr} \emph{``The total amount of information $O$ has about (an otherwise non-interacting) $S$ is preserved in between interrogations."}\\ $I(\vec{y})$ is \emph{constant} in time in between interrogations for (an otherwise non-interacting) $S$. \end{pr} In fact, this principle can also be used to define the notion of `non-interacting'.
+\begin{pr} \emph{``The total amount of information $O$ has about (an otherwise non-interacting) $S$ is preserved in-between interrogations."}\\ $I(\vec{y})$ is \emph{constant} in time in-between interrogations for (an otherwise non-interacting) $S$. \end{pr} In fact, this principle can also be used to define the notion of `non-interacting'.

-We stipulate that there exists time evolution which preserves the state space.
 In order to render $O$'s world interesting for him, it should be as dynamical and interactive as possible.
 We shall thus require that it `maximizes' the number of ways in which any given state of $S$ can change in time -- rather than the number of states in which it can be relative to $O$.

-\begin{pr} \emph{``Any actual information $O$ may have about $S$ changes \emph{continuously} in time in between interrogations and can do so in a maximal variety of ways."}\\ Any given state $\vec{y}$ changes \emph{continuously} in time in between interrogations and the set of possible states into which it can evolve is the maximal one which is compatible with principles \ref{lim}-\ref{pres}. \end{pr}